ROHIT8759/Low_-_No_Code_Platform_on_CELO/README.md

 ## �📖 About

-**CELO Builder** is an intelligent no-code/low-code platform that automatically generates fully-functional Next.js dApps from your smart contract ABIs.
+**Celo Builder** is an intelligent no-code/low-code platform that automatically generates fully-functional Next.js dApps from your smart contract ABIs.
 Deploy a contract, paste the ABI, and get a production-ready frontend with wallet integration, transaction handling, and beautiful UI.

 ### 🎯 What's Included